 Carl Gustaf Arend Benjamin Tersmeden was born on 10th February 1917 into a prominent and wealthy Swedish family.
 He became known both as a very rich businessman, and later as Sweden’s most famous playboy.
 The label at the forefront during his time with Hjördis was “very rich”.
 During the Second World War he worked for the Swedish airline AB Aerotransport (later part of SAS), which astonishingly managed to maintain a European network throughout, running services to Scotland, German occupied Paris, Moscow – until 1941, and even Berlin into 1945.
+Part of AB’s British service was ferrying ball bearings, crashed Allied airforce crews and Norwegian resistances operatives to the UK.

 By the time Carl Gustaf and Hjördis began to see each other regularly, he already had one marriage behind him, to mill-owner’s daughter Ingegärd Beck-Friis.
 The marriage lasted from June 1940 to February 1943.
 Ingegärd remarried three months later.